 We are experts in evaluating your machinery to determine if you comply with “alternative measures which provide effective protection” as found in OSHA 1910.147 section 1910.147(a)(2)(ii)(B).
 Contact us to schedule a Machine Safety Audit.
 We can supply a detailed Machine Safety Report with specific recommendations to improve the safety of your machine, including specific recommendations on complying with OSHA’s “minor servicing exception”.

-A critical aspect of machine safeguarding includes correct implementation of control reliability, Guard Switchand functional safety (“interlocks”, safety devices, etc.).
+A critical aspect of machine safeguarding includes correct implementation of control reliability, and functional safety (“interlocks”, safety devices, etc.).
 In the United States, this is critical in fulfilling OSHA’s “Minor Servicing Exception” for Lockout/Tagout.
 Control reliability is a required by practically all modern U.S. machine safety standards.
 In addition, functional safety is required by nearly all International (“ISO”) standards.
 When completing a machine risk assessment, control reliability and functional safety must be carefully reviewed.
 Typically, each risk reduction method listed in a risk assessment will include consideration of control reliability and functional safety systems.

 Our certified safety engineers and training instructors are experts in control reliability, functional safety systems, Machine Safeguarding and Risk Assessments.
 Contact Machine Safety Specialists to discuss control reliability or Machine Risk Assessments.
 We can help you start or improve your machine risk assessment program, and help you successfully navigate these critical regulatory requirements for machine safety.